carlobaldassi/ArgParse.jl/README.md

 - [**LATEST**][docs-latest-url] &mdash; *in-development version of the documentation.*

 See also the examples in the [examples directory](examples).

+## Changes in release 1.0.0

+* Drop support for Julia versions v0.6/v0.7

 ## Changes in release 0.6.2